 If you think your child has autism then you need to discuss this with your childs school and ask them to complete a referal to the Integrated Service for Children with Additional Needs (ISCAN) Service.
-These are based at Rowan House in Hyde.

 What is autism?